 When operations aren’t tied to a single computer, you can work on files from any computer.
 This flexibility eases collaboration between employees so they can work together on documents, presentations, and the like, even if they’re in different locations.

 Working on a project together is easy if employees are in the same place all the time.
 But what if some members of the team hold office in a different location or if they have to do field or remote work?
 Chat and email would usually suffice, but problems arise when changes to documents are required.
 The process then becomes extremely time-consuming as they have to exchange emails back and forth.

 This is obviously not the case with the cloud.
 When all data is stored online, employees can view, edit, and share documents as needed and work on them simultaneously.
 Allowing them to update files on the go and in real time turns their productivity level up a notch.
 As the boss, it’s easier for you to monitor employee productivity, schedule meetings, track project progress, and approve or reject any changes.

 Your business is easier top scale

 Growth is almost always a good thing unless progress means you have to purchase and maintain a lot of additional hardware and software that you can’t afford.

 Migrating to the cloud eliminates the need for additional equipment investment.
-With the help of a third party provider like Online Computers and Communications, you can add users and applications with the click of a mouse or a well-placed email request, no additional purchases required.
+With the help of a third party provider like Online Computers, you can add users and applications with the click of a mouse or a well-placed email request, no additional purchases required.